LFPy/LFPy/html/_sources/information.txt

         import neuron
         neuron.test()

+    If this step fails, see the next section.

-    LFPy was tested to work with NEURON 7.2 and 7.3, we had issues with NEURON 7.1.
+    LFPy was tested to work with NEURON 7.2 and 7.3, we had some issues with NEURON 7.1.

 4.  `Cython <http://cython.org>`_ (C-extensions for python) to speed up simulations of extracellular fields.
 Tested with version > 1.4.